Chemo Care Gift Package Ideas

 - Cold caps have been said to reduce hair loss for some - The American Cancer Society has more info here.

 - A small towel in case of hot flashes

 Nurses work very hard.
 Nurses are the ones who manage and make things run smoothly in their departments and therefore influence greatly your hospital life while visiting.
 Keep them happy and make a new friend.
 Any small treat/gesture will do.
 It's the thought that counts.
-My mom was a nurse for over 40 years, she started practicing in pediatrics, worked in contagious diseases and spent most of her career as a Geriatrics Head Nurse.
+My mom was a nurse for over 40 years.

 - Treat for the Nurses